gve-sw/DNAC_Tableau_Integration/README.md

 3. Host the webpage in a server or locally on your laptop.
 If you proceed to host locally, you may follow the below steps.
 ```
-npm install http-server -g
+npm install -g http-server
-http-server wdc.html
+http-server ./ -p 8080
 ```
-By default, port 8080 is used.
-You webpage can be accessed at localhost:8080.
+  You webpage can be accessed at http://localhost:8080/wdc.html.

 ## Usage

 1. Host the WDC in the server of your choice.
-(Using ngrok would be a quick alternative.)
 2. From Tableau, under "Connect" select "Web Data Connector".
 3. Put the URL of the WDC pointing at the "wdc.html" in the pop-up window.
+It would be http://localhost:8080/wdc.html if you chose to host locally.